metalamin/metalamin.github.io/_posts/2018-05-25-MachForm-not-0-day-EN.md

 Years ago, I discovered some vulnerabilities in [MachForm from Appnitro](https://www.machform.com/).
 These were reported to the vendor who acknowledged it, issued a fix and even published the [notice for the users to update ASAP.](https://www.machform.com/blog-machform-423-security-release/)

-Well ...
-3 years later, these vulnerabilities are still in the wild.
-Some of the affected servers even got credit cards information with the corresponding CVV.
+Well ... **3 years later**, these vulnerabilities are still in the wild.
+Some of the affected servers even got **credit cards** information with the corresponding **CVV**.

 I hope that making a public full disclosure will help to get these servers secured.

 ## Summary
 The form creation platform MachForm from Appnitro is subject to SQL injections that lead to path traversal and arbitrary file upload.
-The application is widely deployed and with some google dorks it's possible to find various webpages storing sensitive data as Credit Card numbers with corresponding Security Codes.
+The application is widely deployed and with some google dorks it's possible to find various webpages storing sensitive data as credit card numbers with corresponding security codes.
-Otherwise the arbitrary file upload can let an attacker get control of the server by uploading a WebShell.
+Also, the arbitrary file upload can let an attacker get control of the server by uploading a *WebShell*.

 ## SQL injection
+(Provisional CVE-2018-6410)

 The software is subject to SQL injections in the **'download.php'** file.
 This SQLi can be found on the parameter **'q'** which a *base64* encoded value for the following parameters:
 ```php
 $form_id    = $params['form_id'];